 How we continue

-DFWSEM was the first search engine marketing support organization in the U.S. It remains the longest-standing group and now meets monthly at NOAH’S Event Center in Richardson, Texas.
+DFWSEM, now known as State of Search by DFWSEM, was the first search engine marketing support organization in the U.S. It remains the longest-standing group and now meets monthly at NOAH’S Event Center in Richardson, Texas.
 So watch this space.
 There’s more superheroism to come.
 Possibly even spandex and capes.